gravitational/teleport/docs/5.0/quickstart.md

 ### Prerequisites

+* A Linux Machine
+* A Domain Name, DNS and TLS Certs.
+We'll provide examples using Let'sEncrypt
+* 25 min of time
 * In this tutorial you will start a UI which must be accessible via a browser.
-If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over your network and that it accepts incoming traffic on port `3080` .
+If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over your network and that it accepts incoming traffic on ports `3023-3025` and `3080` .

-* We recommend that you read the [Architecture Guide](architecture/overview.md) before working through this tutorial.
-If you'd like to dive right in though this is the best place to start!

-This guide is only meant to demonstrate how to run Teleport in a sandbox or demo environment, and showcase a few basic tasks you can do with Teleport.

 ## Step 1: Install Teleport on a Linux Host

 There are several ways to install Teleport.
-Take a look at the [Teleport Installation](installation.md) page to pick the method convenient for you.
+Take a look at the [Teleport Installation](installation.md) page to pick the most convenient for you.

 === "yum repo / Amazon Linux 2"